sanjanakd/terraform-aws-automation/README.md

 Auto Destruction:
 ------------------

-The stack we created earlier will be destroyed automatically after the ttl expiration.
-We provided ttl while creating the     stack as 3rd argument.
+The stack we created earlier will be destroyed automatically after the ttl expiration, we provided ttl while creating the     stack as 3rd argument.

-Here is how auto destruction works:

 To auto destroy the stack, I created couple of following extra resources along with the stack.

 1. Auto scaling group with min and max size to 1.
 (Destroyer ASG)
 2. An EC2 instance with SQS poller in user data script.
 3. Life cycle hook on instance termination.
-4. SQS queue to recieve ASG lifecyle notificaion.
+4. SQS queue to receive ASG lifecycle notification.
 5. A scheduler using TTL to scale in ASG to desired size 0.

+Here is how auto destruction works:

-  When auto scaling group scales in because of the scheuler we created, it will terminate the instance to achive the desired size.
+  When auto scaling group scales in because of the scheduler we created, it will terminate the instance to archive the desired size.
 This will trigger the lifecycle hook to put ec2 instance in waiting state.
 The Lifecycle hook is configured to send notifcation to SQS regarding termination.
 As instance terminates, lifecycle hook will send an notification to SQS and puts the EC2 into waiting state.

-As I said earlier, the ec2 has a SQS poller watching the SQS quque, poller script reads the notification from SQS and triggers the destroy.sh script.
+As I said earlier, the ec2 has a SQS poller watching the SQS Queue, poller script reads the notification from SQS and triggers the destroy.sh script.
 As ec2 is in waiting state, destroy.sh script will destroy the stack.
 The only thing that should be left behind is the Destroyer auto scaling group.

 Test:
 --------
-To check if stack is up, caputure the elb DNS and replace it in following url.
+To check if stack is up, capture the elb DNS and replace it in following url.
 You should see "Hello World".
 (You might see cert ERROR as I used self signed certificates but click on "Advanced and proceed to" to see the output)

 https://elbDNS:443